electron/electron/docs/tutorial/tutorial-2-first-app.md

 ## Summary

-Electron applications are set up using npm packages.
+Electron applications are set up using [npm][npm-packages] packages.
 The Electron executable should be installed in your project's `devDependencies` and can be run in development mode using a script in your package.json file.